gautierdag/plancraft/README.md

 ## To Do

+Non-exhaustive list of things to do from highest to lowest priority:

+- [ ] Add minecraft wiki scrape and non-oracle search for pages
+- [ ] Improve planner to bring closer to optimal (the oracle planner does not consider  future crafting steps when moving items -- see paper for more details)
 - [ ] Rerun image models with better bounding box model
   - [ ] Track bounding box accuracy
-- [ ] Improve planner to bring closer to optimal (the oracle planner does not consider  future crafting steps when moving items -- see paper for more details)
-- [ ] Add minecraft wiki scrape and non-oracle search for pages
+- [ ] Implement a version of the image environment entirely on cuda/pytorch rather than cpu

 ## PRs Welcomed